Marked points on translation surfaces: Proof of Theorem

 Let $\gamma$ be a path from a singularity to the periodic point.
 Let $f(t)$ denote the imaginary part of the period of $\gamma$ at time $t$ along the collapse path.
 (The function $f$ is only well defined up to replacing it with $-f$).
 If $h$ is the height of the shortest cylinder in $\cC - \{ C \}$, then $p$ passes through at most $\frac{|f(0) - f(e)|}{h}$ cylinders in $\cC - \{ C \}$ along the collapse path.
 This shows that the partition described in the previous paragraph is finite.

-Let $D$ be the last cylinder the marked point visits before the collapse is completed at time $0$.
-By replacing $(Q,q)$ with an appropriate point on the collapse path, we may assume that in fact $p$ started in $D$ and remains in $D$ along the collapse path.
-Now shear $C$ so that it again contains a vertical saddle connection $v_1$.
-Let $(Q, q)$ now denote this new translation surface.
+By replacing $(Q,q)$ with an appropriate point on the collapse path, we may assume that in fact $p$ remains in $D$ along the collapse path.
+Giving up our assumption that $p$ doesn't lie on a vertical separatrix, with can replace $(Q,q)$ with a sheared version of itself to again assume without loss of generality that the cylinder $C$ contains a vertical saddle connection $v_1$.
 Note that the assumption that $p$ remains in $D$ is still valid.

 Suppose first that $C=D$.
 If $p$ lies on a vertical separatrix contained in $C$ then we may shear the surface to perform a full Dehn twist (in the case that $C$ is simple) or half a Dehn twist (in the case that $C$ is an envelope) to ensure that $C$ still contains a vertical saddle connection and that $p$ does not lie on a vertical separatrix contained in $C$.
 See Figure~\ref{F:Shear1} and, for a non-example, Figure~\ref{F:Shear2}.
 Collapsing $C$ now gives a half translation surface where $p$ is not a singularity of the metric, but is a periodic point, which is a contradiction.